- A Casablanca

 Rabat is the capital city of Morocco.
 Located on the Atlantic Ocean, Rabat is also the country's seventh-largest city.
 It serves as the political and administrative center of Morocco.

-Beni Mellal is known for its annual Cherry Festival.
-The festival celebrates the cherry harvest in the region and features cultural events, music, and delicious cherry-based treats.
+Zagora is famous for its annual International Nomads Festival.
+The festival celebrates the nomadic culture of the region and features music, dance, and cultural exhibitions.

 Talassemtane National Park is known for its population of Barbary macaques, which are an endangered primate species.
 The park provides a protected habitat for these unique and charismatic animals.